Jacksoor/serviette/docs/scripting/services.rst

    :param id: The ID to look up.
    :return: Information about the group. ``extra`` contains additional network-specific information.

-.. py:function:: NetworkInfo.GetChannelMemberInfo(channelID : string, userID : string) -> {name: string, extra: object}
+.. py:function:: NetworkInfo.GetChannelMemberInfo(channelId : string, userId : string) -> {name: string, extra: object}

    Looks up a channel member's information by a channel ID and their user ID.

-   :param channelID: The ID of the channel the user is a member of.
+   :param channelId: The ID of the channel the user is a member of.
-   :param userID: The user ID of the member to look up.
+   :param userId: The user ID of the member to look up.
    :return: Information about the channel member. ``name`` may contain their channel-specific username – if channel-specific usernames do not exist, their regular username will be returned. ``extra`` contains additional network-specific information.

-.. py:function:: NetworkInfo.GetGroupMemberInfo(groupID : string, userID : string) -> {name: string, extra: object}
+.. py:function:: NetworkInfo.GetGroupMemberInfo(groupId : string, userId : string) -> {name: string, extra: object}

    Looks up a group member's information by a group ID and their user ID.

-   :param groupID: The ID of the group the user is a member of.
+   :param groupId: The ID of the group the user is a member of.
-   :param userID: The user ID of the member to look up.
+   :param userId: The user ID of the member to look up.
    :return: Information about the group member. ``name`` may contain their group-specific username – if group-specific usernames do not exist, their regular username will be returned. ``extra`` contains additional network-specific information.

 Money